 These fundamental responsibilities are not all inclusive.
-More and more deputies are requested to resolve all sorts of Monroe County Legislaite ations ranging from entering burning buildings to coaching families on internet and social media risks.
+More and more deputies are requested to resolve all sorts of situations ranging from entering burning buildings to coaching families on internet and social media risks.

 Demographics of Monroe County

 Includes the City of Rochester